jmorse/numbness/README.md

 The current list of constraints placed on the schedule:
  * Number of rounds
  * Number of teams (if not a multiple of 4, will probably break excitingly)
- * Teams per match, currently 4
+ * Teams per match
- * Match seperation distance, currently 2
+ * Match seperation distance (i.e., the minimum gap between matches

 Some goodness criteria that will be added to see if the solver can generate a formula that satisfies them are: